Skip to main content

 Wound healing

 However, researchers point out that GHK-Cu is “very sensitive” to breakdown by certain enzymes.
-Wounds like diabetic skin ulcers and bedsores often develop something called a “wound serum” that contains these enzymes.
+Wounds like diabetic skin ulcers and bedsores often develop something called a “wound serum” that contains such enzymes.
 This “serum” breaks down GHK-Cu, rendering it ineffective.

 Tissue regeneration

 An in vitro study found that treating lung fibroblasts from COPD patients with GHK-Cu helped restore their function.
 The researchers also suggested that GHK-Cu may be able to reverse gene expression changes associated with emphysema.
+Researchers have seen similar outcomes in musculoskeletal repair in mice after anterior cruciate ligament reconstruction.

 Anti-cancer actions

 Because GHK-Cu can activate cell growth, tissue remodeling, and blood vessel development, experts express concerns about its potential to trigger cancer.
-Interestingly, though, GHK-Cu appears to possess “potent” anti-cancer properties.
+Interestingly, though, GHK-Cu appears to possess anti-cancer properties.
 The peptide is one of two skin remodeling substances that may be able to downregulate the expression of “metastatic” genes.

 Anti-pain effects